vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

         - [Optional] Indexing manually instead of waiting for auto indexing You can set Agent NGT configuration `auto_index_duration_limit` and `auto_index_check_duration` for auto indexing.
-        In this example, you can create index manually using `CreateAndSaveIndex()` mthod in the client library
+        In this example, you can create index manually using `CreateAndSaveIndex()` method in the client library
             <details><summary>example code</summary><br>

             ```go